r3it/docs-customine.gusuku.io/content/actions/other/format_number.en.md

 The source data of a number can refer to the results of a field or other action using an expression.

+If you want to put formatted results in another field, select that field in the "Set destination field (optional)" parameter.

+Instead of placing formatted results in the field immediately, if you want to use it in other actions, use mathematical expressions.

 The resulting string is set as the result of the action.

 If you want to retrieve the result, use an expression to reference this action in other actions.